The Covid & Flu Vaccine Study

 +

-• Up to three follow-up visits: During the follow-up visits, which are expected to last between one to two hours, you’ll undergo health checks so the research team can track how the product is working for you and answer any questions you may have.
+- Up to three follow-up visits: During the follow-up visits, which are expected to last between one to two hours, you’ll undergo health checks so the research team can track you are feeling and to answer any questions you may have.

 Participation in this research is voluntary, and you may withdraw from the study at any time.